kas1kas/ds/README.md

 ## Software
 - Python3 + html
-- created with assistance of Deepseek V2
+- created with assistance of Deepseek
 - Remote control via the integrated webapp.
-- Configuration with a json file for all settings and light sensor adjustment.
+- Configuration with a json file for all settings and light sensor calibration.

 ## Configuration
 edit the config.json file before first use